data-apis/scipy-2023-presentation/paper.rst

 The resulting code can now be run against any array API conforming library.
-`Fig. 2`_ shows the resulting speedups vs. NumPy for `LinearDiscriminantAnalysis` and `scipy.signal.welch()` on Torch CPU, Torch GPU (CUDA), and CuPy backends.
-GPU backends give a significant speedup, but even Torch CPU can have up to 40% speedup over NumPy.
+`Fig. 2`_ shows the resulting speedups vs. NumPy for `LinearDiscriminantAnalysis` and `scipy.signal.welch()` on PyTorch CPU, PyTorch GPU (CUDA), and CuPy backends.
+GPU backends give a significant speedup, but even PyTorch CPU can have up to 40% speedup over NumPy.

 `Fig. 2`_ additionally highlights an additional type of change, namely **making use of library specific performance optimizations**.
 The SciPy `welch()` implementation uses an optimization involving stride tricks.
 Stride tricks have not been standardized in the array API since they are not available in some libraries (e.g., JAX).
-NumPy, CuPy, and Torch allow setting strides, but they do not use a uniform API to do so.
+NumPy, CuPy, and PyTorch allow setting strides, but they do not use a uniform API to do so.
 An array API compatible implementation can be used, but it is slower, so it is used only as a fallback for libraries outside of NumPy, PyTorch, and CuPy.
-Indeed, it is significantly slower than even plain NumPy, with PyTorch CUDA taking 200 seconds to compute the result that takes 7 seconds with NumPy.
-The optimized implementation that uses stride tricks has more expected performance characteristics, with PyTorch CUDA and CuPy giving a near 40x speedup over NumPy.
+Indeed, it is significantly slower than even plain NumPy, with PyTorch GPU taking 200 seconds to compute the result that takes 7 seconds with NumPy.
+The optimized implementation that uses stride tricks has more expected performance characteristics, with PyTorch GPU and CuPy giving a near 40x speedup over NumPy.
 It is generally expected that many users of the array API may need to maintain similar such backend array library-specific performance optimizations to achieve the expected performance gains.
 This does imply a small extra